Python-Test-Engineer/django-jpn/NOTES.md

 ```

-The request is a string of characters and does not contain any objects or other data types.
+The request is text and does not contain any objects or other data types.

-Likewise, we get a string response.
+Likewise, we get a text response.
 We pass some text to a function and get some text back.

 We will look at `01_openai_api_with_requests.ipynb` to see an example of getting a response from the LLM.

 `01_openai_api_with_requests.ipynb`.

-*There is only one endpoint.* We don't use other endpoints for differing tasks, there is just one end point and we create our custom endpoint through prompt engineering.

 In `02_api.ipynb`, we can see that we can get a joke from a regular API endpoint, with the assumption that there is no AI involved!